Sulfur: Toxicity of sulfur compounds

-Most of the soluble sulfate salts, such as Epsom salts, are non-toxic.
-Soluble sulfate salts are poorly absorbed and laxative.
-When injected parenterally, they are freely filtered by the kidneys and eliminated with very little toxicity in multi-gram amounts.
-Aluminium sulfate is used in the purification of drinking water, wastewater treatment plants and papermaking.

 When sulfur burns in air, it produces sulfur dioxide.
 In water, this gas produces sulfurous acid and sulfites; sulfites are antioxidants that inhibit growth of aerobic bacteria and a useful food additive in small amounts.
 At high concentrations these acids harm the lungs, eyes, or other tissues.
-In organisms without lungs such as insects or plants, sulfite in high concentration prevents respiration.
+In organisms without lungs such as insects, sulfite in high concentration prevents respiration.

 Sulfur trioxide (made by catalysis from sulfur dioxide) and sulfuric acid are similarly highly acidic and corrosive in the presence of water.
-Sulfuric acid is a strong dehydrating agent that can strip available water molecules and water components from sugar and organic tissue.
+Concentrated sulfuric acid is a strong dehydrating agent that can strip available water molecules and water components from sugar and organic tissue.

-The burning of coal and/or petroleum by industry and power plants generates sulfur dioxide (SO2) that reacts with atmospheric water and oxygen to produce sulfuric acid (H2SO4) and sulfurous acid (H2SO3).
+The burning of coal and/or petroleum by industry and power plants generates sulfur dioxide (SO2) that reacts with atmospheric water and oxygen to produce sulfurous acid (H2SO3).
 These acids are components of acid rain, lowering the pH of soil and freshwater bodies, sometimes resulting in substantial damage to the environment and chemical weathering of statues and structures.
 Fuel standards increasingly require that fuel producers extract sulfur from fossil fuels to prevent acid rain formation.
 This extracted and refined sulfur represents a large portion of sulfur production.
 In coal-fired power plants, flue gases are sometimes purified.
 More modern power plants that use synthesis gas extract the sulfur before they burn the gas.

-Hydrogen sulfide is about one-half as toxic as hydrogen cyanide, and intoxicates by the same mechanism (inhibition of the respiratory enzyme cytochrome oxidase), though hydrogen sulfide is less likely to cause sudden poisonings from small inhaled amounts (near its permissible exposure limit — PEL — of 20 ppm) because of its disagreeable odor.
-However, its presence in ambient air at concentration over 100-150 ppm quickly deadens the sense of smell, and a victim may breathe increasing quantities without noticing until severe symptoms cause death.
+Hydrogen sulfide is about one-half as toxic as hydrogen cyanide, and intoxicates by the same mechanism (inhibition of the respiratory enzyme cytochrome oxidase), though hydrogen sulfide is less likely to cause sudden poisonings from small inhaled amounts (near its permissible exposure limit (PEL) of 20 ppm) because of its disagreeable odor.
+However, its presence in ambient air at concentration over 100–150 ppm quickly deadens the sense of smell, and a victim may breathe increasing quantities without noticing until severe symptoms cause death.
 Dissolved sulfide and hydrosulfide salts are toxic by the same mechanism.